 Study Abroad and W'International

-Our signature W’International Program allows eligible juniors to study abroad for 10 days for less than $1,500.
-It’s our commitment to every student who qualifies.
-That’s why we offer new and challenging topics and destinations developed by the faculty each year.
+Our signature W’International Program allows eligible juniors to study abroad for 10 days for $1,500.
+We offer new and challenging topics and destinations developed by the faculty each year.

 You’ll also find study abroad courses offered by academic departments, such as Intensive Immersion Spanish.
 The Office of Internships and Career Services helps to coordinate internship programs abroad during the summer months.

 Outside programs may be approved for Wingate University credit.
 Examples include: